kangverse/DALR/README.md

+# DALR

 ## Overview

 We propose **DALR** (**D**ual-level **A**lignment **L**earning for multimodal sentence **R**epresentation Learning).
 To achieve cross-modal fine-grained alignment, we propose a cross-modal alignment method to mitigate the *cross-modal misalignment bias* (CMB) issue.
 To alleviate the *intra-modal semantic divergence* (ISD) issue, we integrate ranking distillation with global alignment learning to effectively align intra-modal representations.
 The following figure is an illustration of our models.

 ![](figure/model.png)